Having multiple email addresses is so common today that most people want to check all of their email accounts on their computer in one place.

-It’s also essential to know how to remove email addresses from your devices for accounts you no longer use.
-For example, if you have a work email on your phone and you leave that job, you’ll probably want to remove that email account.
+It’s also essential to know how to remove email addresses for accounts you no longer use.
+For example, if you have a Gmail address for work and leave that job, you’ll want to remove that Google account on Mac.

 If the email account you’re adding is from an email provider like Google, Yahoo, or iCloud, Mail will automatically add your email account with just your email address and password.